BCusack/Seon/Whitepaper.md

 *   Prototype development of a minimum viable product (MVP) to test core functionalities and gather user feedback.
 *   Iterative development and refinement of the MVP based on user feedback and advancements in related technologies.

 ## **References**

+*  Baars, Bernard J. 1988. *A Cognitive Theory of Consciousness*.
+Cambridge: Cambridge University Press. https://www.cambridge.org/core/books/a-cognitive-theory-of-consciousness/2A1A2A1A2A1A2A1A2A1A2A1A2A1A2A1A
+*  Itti, Laurent, and Christof Koch.
+2001.
+"Computational Modelling of Visual Attention." *Nature Reviews Neuroscience* 2, no. 3: 194–203. https://www.nature.com/articles/35058500
+*  Zacks, Jeffrey M., and Keith M. Swallow.
+2007.
+"Event Segmentation." *Current Directions in Psychological Science* 16, no. 2: 80–84. https://journals.sagepub.com/doi/10.1111/j.1467-8721.2007.00480.x
+*  Graves, Alex, Greg Wayne, and Ivo Danihelka.
+2014.
+"Neural Turing Machines." arXiv preprint arXiv:1410.5401. https://arxiv.org/abs/1410.5401

 *  Brandon Sanderson, E. (2005). *Elantris*.
 Tor Books.
 *  Bin Han and Cleo Yau and Su Lei and Jonathan Gratch.
 (2024). *Knowledge-based Emotion Recognition using Large Language Models*. arxiv.